-All products will undergo a detailed and thorough manual review, with assessment of the complete product, along with the iKeepSafe Privacy Questionnaire and Data Table, any technical analysis results, privacy policy, notices sent to parents, processes related to a parent's request to review or have deleted their child's data, policies, practices and results of any third party assessments, and the written information security program.
+All products will undergo a detailed and thorough manual review, with assessment of the complete product, along with the Data Assessment Questionnaire, any technical analysis results, privacy policy, notices sent to parents, processes related to a parent's request to review or have deleted their child's data, policies, practices and results of any third party assessments, and the written information security program.
 Elements that diverge from iKeepSafe Safe Harbor program guidelines or inconsistencies between what was divulged in the documentation and the actual product will be noted in a Compliance Report submitted to the Member Company, along with required changes.